uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

 Lagoon supports running Harbor locally, and it is automatically used for hosting all kubernetes based builds (any time the project's `activeSystemsDeploy` value is set to `lagoon_kubernetesBuildDeploy`).

 # Settings
-Harbor is composed of multiple containers, which all require different specific vairables to be set in order for them to run successfully.
-The following variables are required to be set in order for Harbor to properly start:
+Harbor is composed of multiple containers, which all require different settings in order for them to run successfully.

+## Environment Variables
+The following environment variables are required to be set in order for Harbor to properly start:

 * `HARBOR_REGISTRY_STORAGE_AMAZON_BUCKET`
   * This needs to be set to the name of the AWS bucket which Harbor will save images to